readthedocs/readthedocs.org/docs/theme-context.rst

    By design, Read the Docs passes only static information to `sphinx-build` to avoid versions to be inconsistent in case the project is updated after the version is built.
-   In case you need more information than the context supplied here, you will need to use :doc:`Read the Docs Public API <api>` to retrieve fresh data about the project (e.g. know if the current version is the `latest` or `stable`, get all versions of a project, etc).
+   In case you need more information than the context supplies here, you will need to use :doc:`Read the Docs Public API <api>` to retrieve fresh data about the project (e.g. know if the current version is the `latest` or `stable`, get all versions of a project, etc).